ALanMAttano/SolfaR/README.md

 # SolfaR
+by SoaringStarsLab

-Unity asset folder "SolfaR" that is able to download files with extension ".IGC" from a URL direction and save them updating a PC folder.
+**Unity asset folder "SolfaR" that is able to download files with extension ".IGC" from a URL direction and save them updating a PC folder.**

 ## About